Gas Fee Refunds

 }

-Searchers can also use mev_sendBundle to multiplex bundles if they prefer.
-Though this method is more complex and not necessary for gas fee refunds.
+to multiplex bundles if they prefer.
+This method is more complex and not necessary for gas fee refunds.

 Note: Smart multiplexing has a 1% rate of false positives, meaning that in 1% of MEV-Boost blocks there is a risk that searcher bundles will not be landed.